Amaechi Storms Abuja as Atiku Wins ADC Presidential Primary in Major States

-- Former Rivers governor Rotimi Amaechi arrives in Abuja as ADC presidential primary results approach
+- Former Rivers governor Rotimi Amaechi arrived in Abuja as the ADC presidential primary results emerged

-- Former vice president Atiku Abubakar dominates in Kano, Lagos, and Kebbi with commanding victories
+- Former vice president Atiku Abubakar dominated in Kano, Lagos, and Kebbi with commanding victories

-- Tension rises within ADC amid concerns over alleged process irregularities
+- Tension rose within the ADC amid concerns over alleged disenfranchisement and process irregularities

 Atiku has so far recorded decisive victories in Kano, Lagos and Kebbi states, widening the gap between himself and other contenders in the race for the ADC presidential ticket.